zroupas/zroupas.github.io/_posts/2021-09-05-ansible_ovirt_api_part1.markdown

 Let's have a look on each section of the playbook.
 Keep in mind that I'm not an expert and you **must not take the next steps break down as a granted**, this is my personal notes and understanding of the playbook that we've just created:

  - The first section is the *host* which tells our playbook which is the target host (or group of hosts in other cases) that the playbook is going to be executed on.
-In our case the oVirt host of our infrastructure (**hl-ovirt.homelab.prv**) which provides the **REST-API**.
+In our case the oVirt host of our infrastructure (**ovirt.homelab.home**) which provides the **REST-API**.
  - Next we have the *tasks* section and the first *play* where we are using **ovirt_vms_facts module** to retrieve the description of all vm's currently deployed in our home-lab infrastructure.
 We could always also use a pattern instead of the a nested_attribute, for example :
 ```
 ovirt_vms_facts: